|A Programmers Guide To Interrupts|

-The idea is simply that external hardware that operates at lower speeds than the electronics of the processor is provided with a connection – an interrupt line – that can be used to stop the processor doing whatever it is doing and get it to pay some attention to the needs of the peripheral.
+The idea is simply that external hardware that operates at fantastically lower speeds than the electronics of the processor is provided with a connection – an interrupt line – that can be used to stop the processor doing whatever it is doing and get it to pay some attention to the needs of the peripheral.
 This might seem like the wrong way round from our first discussion of how everything works but it is much better to let the external hardware say when it needs attention than to say when it is busy.

 For example, the steps in sending some data to a printer would be:

-The key factor is that the processor has to be able to make a task switch, both when moving away from the printer routine and when moving back to it in response to the interrupt.
+The key factor is that the processor has to be able to make a task switch, both when moving away from the printer routine aka the printer driver and when moving back to it in response to the interrupt.

 Task switching is difficult because you have to be able to guarantee that task one will not do anything to upset task two and vice versa.
 At the deepest hardware level this means that the processor’s registers have to be shared and so too does the main memory and every hardware device connected to it.

 While waiting for an interrupt the machine can get on with something else!